BoltzExchange/boltz-backend/docs/claim-covenants.md

----
-description: >-
+# 📜 Claim Covenants

 To reduce the interactivity requirements of Reverse Swaps, one can make use of covenants.
----

-# 📜 Claim Covenants

 Covenants are available on [Liquid](https://liquid.net/) in the form of [direction introspection](https://github.com/ElementsProject/elements/blob/master/doc/tapscript_opcodes.md#new-opcodes-for-additional-functionality).
 These opcodes allow the script in the witness to inspect the inputs, outputs and other properties of the transaction it is executed in.